 - Weiman DS, Lee K, Levett JM, Replogle RL.
 Partial anomalous pulmonary venous return: a ten-year experience.
 Tex Heart Inst J 1985; 12:239.

-- ANATOMIC VARIATIONS
+- ANATOMIC VARIATIONS OF PULMONARY VENOUS RETURN

 - Partial anomalous pulmonary venous connections

 - - Scimitar syndrome

 - - Malposition of the septum primum

 - CLINICAL MANIFESTATIONS

 - Physical examination